 A foreign user needs to pay special attention to changing to the duty holder account before a notification to the SCIP database is made.

 Duty holders will remain responsible for the notifications submitted to the SCIP database: since a notification must be submitted using the duty holder account, a duty holder can verify at any time the list of notifications submitted to the SCIP database.
 Duty holders that establish a foreign user link give visibility to the content of their account based on the roles selected.
 In addition, duty holders can remove the foreign user link at any time.

-If you wish to update your SCIP notification by using IUCLID, you need to:
+If you wish to update your SCIP notification and you are using IUCLID 6 to prepare your notification, you need to: